hzhaoc/2ndBrain/hzhaoc-f(x)/Computer Science/Super Computing Algorithms/Distributed Memory - MPI.md

 // reduce-scatter -> all-gather.
 // T(n = mP) ≈ αP + βn
 ```

-##### Collectives Lower Bound
-- Reduce has a cost of T(n) = (α + βn)log P using tree based / divide and conquer.
-- The tree based algorithm may be sending too much data by a factor of P

 # MPI basics
 ##### principals of message passing